Ukraine presses counteroffensive on key Russian line of assault

-KYIV: Ukrainian forces are on the counteroffensive near the Russian-held town of Izyum, the governor of Kharkiv region said on Saturday, striking at a key axis of Russia’s assault on eastern Ukraine.
+KYIV: Ukrainian forces are on the counteroffensive near the Russian-held town of Izium, the governor of Kharkiv region said on Saturday, striking at a key axis of Russia’s assault on eastern Ukraine.

 A major and successful counteroffensive on that Russian line of advance would deal a serious setback for Moscow in the Battle for the Donbas, a region in Ukraine’s east that Russia has said it wants to capture completely.

-“The hottest spot remains the Izyum direction,” regional governor Oleh Sinegubov said in comments aired on social media.
+“The hottest spot remains the Izium direction,” regional governor Oleh Sinegubov said in comments aired on social media.

 “Our armed forces have switched to a counteroffensive there.
 The enemy is retreating on some fronts and this is the result of the character of our armed forces,” he said.